-Often, it is feasible to synchronize the IKE message counters for every IKE exchange.
+In some cases, it is feasible to synchronize information about the IKE message counters after every IKE exchange.
 This way, the newly active member knows what messages it is allowed to process, and what message IDs to use on IKE requests, so that peers process them.
+We leave it for future discussion to determine if it is always feasible to do so.